moinBukhari147/nodejs-boilerplate/README.md

   ```
     npm install
   ```
-- Rename the .sample_env to .env and setup the required enviroment variables.
+- Rename the .sample_env to .env and set up the required environment variables.
-- Run the command to start project:
+- Run the command to start the project:
   ```
     npm run dev
   ```